Fact-checked by the CapitalLendingNews editorial team

 It varies by provider.
 Some embedded lenders, particularly BNPL companies, do not report payment history to the major credit bureaus, meaning responsible payments do not build credit.
 The CFPB’s 2024 BNPL ruling is pushing more providers toward standard credit reporting.
 Check the lender’s terms before accepting any embedded credit offer.

-Can small businesses benefit from embedded finance explained for their context?
+Can small businesses benefit from embedded finance?

 What is the difference between embedded payments and embedded lending?

-Embedded payments enable a transaction to be completed within a platform — such as paying for an Uber ride without entering card details.
-Embedded lending provides credit at the point of need — such as a BNPL installment plan at checkout.
+Embedded payments enable a transaction to be completed within a platform, such as paying for an Uber ride without entering card details.
+Embedded lending provides credit at the point of need, such as a BNPL installment plan at checkout.
 Payments move money that already exists; lending creates new credit that must be repaid, often with interest or fees.

 Which industries will be most disrupted by embedded finance?